Our Dog-Friendly Guide To The Lake District

-We appreciate how important your four-legged companions are, and you'll be relieved to learn that you won't have to leave them behind during your staycation with us at Brathay!
+The Lake District is one of the most dog-friendly locations in the UK, so you'll be relived to know that you won't have to leave them behind during your staycation with us at Brathay.

-Not everyone comes to the Lakes to knock off all the Wainwrights – and if you’re one of them don’t worry!
-Whether it’s visiting a stately home or castle, jumping aboard a Windermere cruise, or just enjoying any activity where dogs can tag along, there’s plenty of things to do and see with your pup in tow.
+And, although hitting the fells is an obvious choice, we appreciate not everyone comes to the Lakes to knock off all the Wainwrights!
+Whether it's visiting a stately home or castle, jumping aboard a Winderemere cruise, or just enjoying any activity where dogs can tag along, there's plenty of things to do and see with your pup in tow.

 Chester’s by the River, Ambleside